This Bad Gamble Jeopardizes Retirement Lifestyle

 There’s a time in all of our lives when market corrections are especially damaging because it’s hard to recover from losses.

 The trillions invested in Target Date Funds and Individual Retirement Accounts (IRAs) are destined to be devastated by a risk that is well documented but generally unrecognized.
 Sequence of Return Risk will destroy lifestyles and this time it will be much worse than 2008.
 Fortunately, each of us can control this risk because it’s personal, but not if we wait until it’s too late.
-We only get one chance in a lifetime to dodge this risk because it only exists for the 5 years before and after retirement.
+We only get one chance in a lifetime to dodge this risk because it only exists for the five years before and after retirement.
 Unlike other risks, this risk is individualized and we know when it is greatest so we can defend against it or take the gamble that losses won’t occur in our own personal Risk Zone.
 It’s like sky-diving risk where there is little chance of recovering from being unlucky; the odds of bad luck may be tiny but the consequences are huge.

 Managing Sequence of Return Risk